Module 2: GuideLLM benchmarking

 • Run benchmarks against MaaS model endpoints

-• Interpret throughput, latency, and TTFT metrics
+• Interpret standard performance metrics like throughput, latency, TTFT, and inter-token latency (ITL)

 Exercise 1: Install GuideLLM